 ABSTRACT

-An experiment has been conducted at the Agriculture Research Farm in Raja Balwant Singh Collage Bichpuri Agra, for two season of crop in consecutive years from 2021-22 and 2022-23 to the study of different organic mulches in relation to growth and yield of turmeric under different types of organic mulches.
+An experiment has been conducted at the Agriculture Research Farm in Raja Balwant Singh Collage Bichpuri Agra, for two season of crop in consecutive years from 2021-22 and 2022-23 to study effect of different organic mulches in relation to growth and yield of turmeric under different types of organic mulches.
 Turmeric crop is severely overrun with weeds during initial stages.
 To make longer weed free period is needed for good plant population, better plant growth and rhizome yield.
 Labor availability during critical weed control stages of crop trigger the pressure on weed management and turmeric crop also sensitive to soil moisture throughout its crop period.
 Organic mulching is one of the best alternates to control the weeds and improve the water use efficiency.
 In this trial, different organic mulches viz, dry grass , paddy straw , wheat straw and coir pith have been taken as organic mulching material and without any mulching was taken as control.
 The experiment was done in a randomized block design and replicated three times.
 The research trial resulted that the plants with paddy straw as mulch recorded maximum mean fresh rhizome yield (34.90 t/ha) followed by wheat straw as mulch (32.41 t/ha) as compared to other mulches and control (Without mulching).

 Introduction